How to heat a greenhouse efficiently

 The main loss of heat from greenhouses is from draughts and through the structure.
 The following tips should help improve the efficiency of the heating you choose, and save money in the process.

-• Transparent mastic can seal quickly and easily, but use a flexible material otherwise panes can break when the structure flexes in the wind
+- Seal cracks – transparent silicone sealant can seal quickly and easily.
+The flexibility of silicone means panes won’t break when the structure flexes in the wind

 Problems

 Damp and associated moulds and rots can be very damaging in winter, no matter how carefully plants are watered.
-On sunny days, ventilate freely to shed surplus moisture.
-In fact, you may have to use a little heat to dry the house out, but it preferable to do this than lose plants.
+On mild and sunny days, ventilate the greenhouse freely by opening doors and windows to reduce dampness and humidity.

 Some crops, winter lettuce and alpines for example, need as much light as possible and will suffer if too much shade is cast by insulation.
-Avoid using materials such as bubble wrap where the plants are hardy enough to survive as they will benefit from the light.
+Avoid using materials such as bubblewrap if your plants are hardy enough to survive, as they will benefit from the light.

 Get involved